Greek Orthodox Church of the Annunciation: Late Roman and Byzantine periods

 A first church might have been built in the Late Roman period during the rule of Constantine I, at the only spring that provided the village with water.

 Early Muslim period

 A church located above a spring in Nazareth is mentioned in the writings of Arculf, a monk from Gaul, in 670.

 Crusader period

-Abbot Daniel, the Russian Orthodox Christian priest who travelled in the Holy Land, describes a church located at this site between 1106-1108 as follows:"Then we left this town and went a little way to the north east where we found a wonderful well which was deep and very cold, and to reach the water you must go deep down on a stairway.
+Abbot Daniel, the Russian Orthodox Christian priest who travelled in the Holy Land, describes a church located at this site between 1106 and 1108 as follows:

+"Then we left this town and went a little way to the north east where we found a wonderful well which was deep and very cold, and to reach the water you must go deep down on a stairway.
 And above this well there is a church dedicated to the Archangel Gabriel, and it is round."